khaors/geocompr/main.md

 For instance, a score greater 10 might be a suitable threshold indicating raster cells where to place a bike shop (Figure \@ref(fig:bikeshop-berlin)).

 <div class="figure" style="text-align: center">
-preserve56d0f2e61edc3ce5
+preserve901e6ad556be75ae
 <p class="caption">(\#fig:bikeshop-berlin)Suitable areas (i.e., raster cells with a score > 10) in accordance with our hypothetical survey for bike stores in Berlin.</p>
 </div>

 ## Discussion and next steps

-The here presented approach is a typical example of the normative usage of a GIS [@longley_geographic_2015].
+The presented approach is a typical example of the normative usage of a GIS [@longley_geographic_2015].
 We combined survey data with expert-based knowledge and assumptions (definition of metropolitan areas, defining class intervals, definition of a final score threshold).
 It should be clear that this approach is not suitable for scientific knowledge advancement but is a very applied way of information extraction.
 This is to say, we can only suspect based on common sense that we have identified areas suitable for bike shops.